-In 2015, Rhodes was named to the Princeton Review’s inaugural lists of “Colleges That Create Futures” and “Colleges That Pay You Back.”
-And for two years in a row, Rhodes was named America’s #1 Service-Oriented College by Newsweek magazine.
+Rhodes is profiled in The Princeton Review’s popular college guide, The Best 384 Colleges: 2019 Edition, and ranks No. 10 for Most Accessible Professors and No. 16 for Most Engaged in Community Service.
+Rhodes is also one of fifty colleges included in both editions of The Princeton Review’s list of “Colleges That Create Futures” and continues to be included in each new edition of Colleges That Pay You Back: The 200 Schools That Give You the Best Bang for Your Buck.
+For two years in a row, Rhodes was named America’s #1 Service-Oriented College by Newsweek magazine.
 In addition, Rhodes regularly garners accolades from U.S. News and World Report, Forbes and Fiske’s Guide to Colleges.
 Rhodes is also profiled in the prestigious book Colleges That Change Lives.

 Rhodes by the Numbers

-10:1 student–to–faculty ratio
+- 10:1 student–to–faculty ratio

-Average class size 14
+- Average class size 14

-96% hold the highest degree possible in their fields
+- 98% hold the highest degree possible in their fields

-More than 50 majors and minors
+- More than 50 majors and minors

-2,030 students represent 45 states (plus D.C.) and 35 countries.
+- 2,010 students represent 46 states (plus D.C.) and 44 countries.

-More than 80% participate in service
+- More than 80% participate in service

-75% complete internships
+- 75% complete internships

-65% study abroad or at off-campus sites in the U.S
+- 65% study abroad or at off-campus sites in the U.S

-Nearly 100% of first-year students live on campus
+- Nearly 100% of first-year students live on campus

-52% belong to social fraternities/sororities
+- 52% belong to social fraternities/sororities

-100+ student clubs, organizations, intramural and club sports
+- 100+ student clubs, organizations, intramural and club sports

-21 men’s and women’s NCAA Division III intercollegiate teams
+- 23 men’s and women’s NCAA Division III intercollegiate teams

-Admission and Financial Aid (Class of 2019)
+Admission and Financial Aid (Class of 2022)

-54% ranked in top 10% of high school class
+- 55% ranked in top 10% of high school class

-27-32 mid-range ACT scores
+- 28-31 mid-range ACT scores

-$53,970 tuition, room, board and fees
+- $59,293 tuition, room, board and fees

-Rhodes is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and masters degrees.
+Rhodes is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and master's degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Rhodes College.